BillBiII/3_02651312_WN/README.md

 The 3_02651312_WN.pdf file has been added as a backup file of the M1R poster.

-derivations_WIP_v3.pdf is missing its final chapter.
-This will be updated in the following days.
+derivations_WIP_v6.pdf needs some improvements, but otherwise is complete in explaining what is on the poster: 3_02651312.pdf

 The following information may be useful for those wanting to run the quantumlogicgates.py file:
 Package                  Version